MOTOR: Learning ID-free Item Representation with Token Crossing for Embedding-based Multimodal Recommendation: Methodology

-The aim of ID-based multimodal recommendation is to precisely estimate user preferences by ranking items for each user, utilizing the predicted preference scores $y_{ui} = f_{\theta}(e_u, e_i, f_i^m)$.
-In this function, $\theta$ represents the model's parameters, $e_u$ and $e_i$ stand for the ID embeddings, and $f_i^m$ denotes the modal features for the item $i$.
-In MOTOR, we attempt to learn a novel Item Token Representation $r_i$, to replace the item's ID embedding, $e_i$.
-The preference function of ID-free recommendation can be denoted as $y_{ui} = f_{\theta}(e_u, r_i, f_i^m)$\footnote{In this work, we use lowercase letters with subscripts to denote the vector corresponding to a specific item, and uppercase letters to represent the feature matrix of all items.
-For example, $r_i \in \mathbb{R}^{d}$ denotes the final Token Representation of item $i$, while $R \in \mathbb{R}^{N \times d}$ represents the final Token Representations of all items.}.
+In this function, $\theta$ represents the recommendation model's parameters, $e_u$ and $e_i$ stand for the ID embeddings, $h_u$ and $h_i$ mean the final user and item representations.
+In MOTOR, we endeavor to remove item ID embeddings and replace them with more lightweight token embeddings and TCN networks.
+The preference function of ID-free recommendation is denoted as:

+where $r_i$ means the Token Representation output by TCN network, $\phi$ represents the parameters of token embeddings and TCN, and $t_i^m$ denotes the token IDs of item $i$ in modality $m$, with $m \in \{v, t\}$. \textbf{The parameters $\theta$ of the recommendation model, along with the parameters of the token embeddings and the TCN network $\phi$, are jointly trained in an end-to-end manner.} \footnote{We use lowercase letters to denote the vector corresponding to a specific item, and uppercase letters to represent the feature matrix of all items.
+The superscript denotes a specific modality.}